 Fender bender?
 Move to the shoulder.
 If there is damage only to a vehicle or other property (no injuries), your vehicle is obstructing traffic and the vehicle can be moved safely, move the vehicle to a location that does not obstruct traffic and then return to the scene.

-Drivers in Nevada have certain duties when approaching a stopped emergency vehicle making use of flashing lights.
-These apply to all types of emergency vehicles including tow trucks.
-(NRS 484B.607)
+Drivers in Nevada have certain duties when approaching a stopped emergency vehicle making use of flashing lights or any type of incident that disrupts traffic, including stalled vehicles.

-In the absence of direction by a peace officer, the driver of a vehicle approaching a stopped emergency vehicle must:
+In the absence of direction by a peace officer, the driver of a vehicle approaching a stopped emergency vehicle or traffic incident must: